svbackend/natai-diary/NOTES.md

 I already converted navbar, footer, hero section and "why you should use Natai" section from figma design to html/tailwind, and it looks pretty good.
 Especially I like dark theme, I will keep it as default for now.

+Yesterday I thought that my laptop died after I tried to pull out RAM to see if it's replaceable, it didn't turn on anymore, until I reset BIOS settings, and now it's working again.

+Ordered new 2x8gb RAM because currently I'm using 2x4gb DDR4 2133mhz, but it's not enough for my needs, my laptop is getting old and slow (and so do I) so I decided to upgrade it a bit, but I don't want to buy a new one, because I don't have too much money, I would rather spend it on Natai marketing/design.

 ### Feb 17, 2023